- Eight MOSFETs with Status LEDs

 COMPATIBILITYThe card is compatible with all Raspberry Pi versions from Zero to 4.
 All stacked cards share the I2C bus using only two of the Raspberry Pi’s GPIO pins to manage all eight cards.
 This feature leaves the remaining 24 GPIOs available for the user.

-POWER REQUIREMENTSThe 8-MOSFETS card needs 5V to operate and can be powered from Raspberry Pi or from it's own 2.1mm barrel connector.
+POWER REQUIREMENTSThe 8-MOSFETS card needs 5V to operate and can be powered from Raspberry Pi or from it's own pluggable connector.
 The card draws about 10mA.
-If power is applied to the barrel connector, no other power supply is needed for the Raspberry Pi.
+If power is applied to the card, no other power supply is needed for the Raspberry Pi.

 STACKING MULTIPLE CARDS